GoogleCloudPlatform/microservices-demo/README.md

 ## Features

 - **[Kubernetes](https://kubernetes.io)/[GKE](https://cloud.google.com/kubernetes-engine/):**
-  The app is designed to run on Kubernetes (both locally on "Docker for Desktop", as well as on the cloud with GKE).
+  The app is designed to run on Kubernetes (both locally on Minikube and "Docker for Desktop", as well as on the cloud with GKE).
 - **[gRPC](https://grpc.io):** Microservices use a high volume of gRPC calls to communicate to each other.